2025 Indianapolis 500

 Josef Newgarden, the race winner in 2023–2024, failed to accomplish the first Indianapolis 500 three-peat.
 Newgarden and Penske teammate Will Power were moved to the back of the starting grid due to technical infractions during qualifying.
 All three cars of the Penske team had disappointing results, the team's worst overall performance at Indy since failing to qualify in 1995.
 Power finished a lap down in 16th, Newgarden dropped out with mechanical failure, and Scott McLaughlin crashed out on the pace lap (after also crashing heavily during practice).
 Statistically, it was the team's worst combined three-car result at Indy since 1992.

 Kyle Larson made his second attempt at "Double Duty" after failing in 2024, as that year's Coca-Cola 600 was called for rain.
 He crashed out at Indianapolis on lap 92.
 Larson would lead 34 laps early on at Charlotte, but dropped out after a crash.
+At season's end, Larson won the 2025 Cup Series Championship – the first time in history that a driver raced in the "500" and won the NASCAR championship in the same calendar year.
+Polesitter Robert Shwartzman led 8 laps, but dropped out on lap 87 after skidding into the wall entering the pits.
+He still was voted rookie of the year.
+Two-time winner Takuma Sato led the most laps, but lost the lead when he overshot his pit stall.
+He battled back to place 9th.